-What color is Khaki?
-Also looking into the history, symbolism, psychology and general meaning of the color, plus what does it say about your personality if you often wear it or it’s a favourite color?
+All about the color khaki and meaning, including hex codes.
+Also, looking into the history and psychology of the color, plus what does it say about your personality if you often wear it, or if it’s a favorite color?

-Records show that Khaki was first worn in 1846 by what were known as the Corps of Guilds, which was a regiment of the British Indian army.
-It was continued to be used for military uniforms thereon after, due to its neutral and earth like tone, it often blended well with the natural environment, otherwise known as camouflage.
+Records show that Khaki was first worn in 1846 by what was known as the Corps of Guilds, which was a regiment of the British Indian army.
+It continued to be used for military uniforms from then on after, due to its neutral and earth-like tone, it often blended well with the natural environment, otherwise known as camouflage.
 Khaki was officially used by the British army from the year 1868 going forward.

-Khaki is most commonly considered a tint of brown with a slight yellowish tone.
-However there are a few different versions of khaki, ranging from a beige like color (light khaki), to tan/taupe/beige (khaki) tan/green (dark khaki) and dark green (khaki green) variations.
+The color khaki is most commonly considered a tint of brown with a slight yellowish tone.
+However, there are a few different versions of khaki, ranging from a beige-like color (light khaki), to tan/taupe/beige (khaki), tan/green (dark khaki) and dark green (khaki green) variations.

-You’re serious and somewhat reserved in temperament, not wishing to stand out or gain attention, this would likely mean an introverted personality, you often seek alone time to recharge your energy.
-If the motivation for liking or wearing the color is because of the connections to the military, traits like dutifulness are likely to be strong, with a high respect for authority and likes order and organisation.
+You’re serious and somewhat reserved in temperament, not wishing to stand out or gain attention.
+This would likely mean an introverted personality.
+You often seek alone time to recharge your energy.
+If the motivation for liking or wearing the color is because of connections to the military, traits like dutifulness, are likely to be strong, with a high respect for authority and likes order and organisation.
 These traits are often associated with being a hard worker, pragmatic, conventional, conservative and very much a realist.
 These traits would likely tilt you towards managerial positions.

 Colors that combine well with khaki?